Portfolio Management Tool

 Problem:

-The portfolio management tool did not offer enough functionality to clients to be able to create and execute strategies in their own portfolios, creating a larger burden on sales.
+Portfolio management tools can be an asset for traders, salespeople, and clients.
+However, the available portfolio management tool did not offer enough functionality to clients to be able to create and execute strategies in their own portfolios, creating a larger burden on sales.
+Rather than being on the phone selling to clients, salespeople were forced to spend more time on the portfolio management tool website.

 Goals: